Scalable spatial point process models for forensic footwear analysis: Appendix

 \subsection{INLA procedure}

-Our goal is to come up with a point estimate of the parameters.
-We need to compute the full posterior and/or marginal posterior expectations.
-Markov Chain Monte Carlo (MCMC) is a powerful statistical technique used for sampling from complex probability distributions.
-However, it has its challenges and potential issues, for example, convergence issues due to poor choice of initial values, autocorrelation, burn-in period identification, etc. Moreover, MCMC can be computationally intensive, especially for large datasets or high-dimensional parameter spaces.
-Integrated Nested Laplace Approximation (INLA) is an advanced statistical method that provides a computationally efficient alternative to traditional Markov Chain Monte Carlo (MCMC) methods for Bayesian inference.
+Integrated Nested Laplace Approximation (INLA) is a statistical method that provides a computationally efficient alternative to traditional Markov Chain Monte Carlo (MCMC) methods (for example, STAN, \cite{carpenter2017stan}) for Bayesian inference for Latent Gaussian models.
 INLA is employed when exact Bayesian inference is computationally challenging, especially in cases involving high-dimensional and hierarchical models.
 It combines Laplace approximation with numerical integration techniques to provide fast and accurate approximations of posterior distributions.
-We are implementing INLA for computational advantage and estimation of the parameters.
-For computational advantage in INLA, one small error term $\epsilon \sim \mathcal{N}(0,\tau^2_{\epsilon})$ is added in link function \ref{link_function}.
-It can relax the assumption of independence of the prior.
-If $\tau^2_{\epsilon}=0$, we can shift to the independence assumption of prior, which we assumed for calculating posterior in \eqref{posterior}.
-By choosing INLA will not attempt to estimate the previous posterior distribution mentioned in \eqref{posterior} but the marginals of the parameters $\thetavec$ for individual component $\theta_{i}$ and hyperparameters $\psivec$ for individual component $\psi_{k}$.
-So we need to calculate marginal posteriors, which are: